mkbui/EfiensCTF-Writeup/README.md

 ### Forensics

 #### noob keylogger
+> I think I have a keylogger running, it was watching me typing the flag for this CTF

 This is one of the challenges where my ineffective searching strategies costed me valuable points.
 The file provided by the drive attached was 2GB, which was huge enough to bar anyone from trying to bare-search the flag inside.
 However, after downloading, I discovered we can try using *grep* to find something useful in the 16 billion bits of dump memory.
 The command *grep "efiens" noob_keylogger.raw* didn't yield desirable result, however, as it only prints *Binary file matches* in the result.
 I was discouraged and unintelligent enough to ignore this apparently revealing result and try other ways, not realizing I can just simply modify the *grep* options to print out the matched strings from the binary file.
 Ultimately, this command works the finest in exploring the keylogged data from the dump:
 ```
 strings noob_keylogger.raw | grep "efiens"